With more people travelling again, we’re getting questions from customers about how travelling with children has changed since Covid.

-Many of us haven’t travelled since the pandemic began, so if you’re taking a trip with the family soon, some tips on what to expect might be handy.
+If you’re taking a trip with the family soon, these tips might come in handy.

-- Queues at airports and ports are longer than normal at the moment, so it’s well worth bringing extra things to keep your children distracted.
+- Queues at airports and ports may still be longer than normal, so it’s well worth bringing extra things to keep your children distracted.

 - Brush up on the FCDO advice and entry requirements for your destination.
-Things can still change quite quickly, and the rules for children can be different to adults.
+Things can change quickly, and the rules for children can be different to adults.

 - Make sure to have at least six months remaining on your passport.
 Many will have run down over the last couple of years!